lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 }
 ```

-Upon dispatching this action, we make out intent to update the application state clear.
-So to materialize this desire we need a **reducer**, a function that knows hot to update the state.
+Upon dispatching this action, we make clear our intent to update the application state.
+So in order to materialize this desire we need a **reducer**, a function that knows how to update the state.

-To put all the keywords in the same sentence: In order to update the application state, which is hold by the **store**, we need to dispatch an **action**, that is processed by a function that knows how to update state, the **reducer**.
+Putting the words in the same sentence: In order to update the application state, which is hold by the **store**, we need to dispatch an **action**, that is processed by a function that knows how to update state, the **reducer**.

-Let's learn how to use the Redux API in order to make all that to work.
-Note that we haven't write any code rather than plain old javascript objects until now.
+Let's learn how to use the Redux API in order to put all that to work.
+Note that we haven't written any code rather than plain old javascript objects until now.

 Reducers to update state
 ------------------------

-Como falei anteriormente, o **reducer** sabe como atualizar o estado.
-Uma coisa interessante é que cada reducer é responsável por atualizar uma parte do estado!

 As I said previously, the **reducer** knows how to update state.
-It's interesting to note that every reducer is accountable to update a specific part of the state!
+It's interesting to note that every reducer is responsible to update a specific part of the state!

 In our example, we need a reducer to update ```user``` and another one to update ```posts```.

-The first function of Redux API that we will use is ```combineReducers```, a helper functon that binds each reducer to the part of state it is accountable for.
+The first function of Redux API that we will use is ```combineReducers```, a helper function that binds each reducer to the part of state it is accountable for.

 The file ```reducers/index.js``` is following: